team-dev-docs/devdocsprod-dev-docs/docs/VsCode Dev-Docs Commands/Generating Batch Documentation with Dev-Docs.md

 2. Press `Cmd+Shift+P` (Mac) or `Ctrl+Shift+P` (Windows/Linux) to open the Command Palette.
 3. Search for "Batch Document" and select the `devdocs.generateBatchDocumentation` command.

-Alternatively, you can use the keyboard shortcut configured for this command (if available).
-By default, it is not assigned to any keyboard shortcut.

 After executing the command, the extension will analyze your codebase based on the specified configuration options and generate documentation files for the selected code elements.
 The generated documentation files will be saved in the specified `docPath` and `docSubFolder`.

-**Why and How?**

-The `devdocs.generateBatchDocumentation` command is designed to streamline the documentation process for large codebases or multiple components.
-By automating the generation of documentation files, it saves time and effort, ensuring consistent and up-to-date documentation across your project.

-The command works by analyzing your codebase based on the specified configuration options, such as `internalTypeFilters`, `codeFilters`, and `nameFilters`.
-It then generates documentation files for the selected code elements using the provided Markdown template.
-The generated documentation files are saved in the specified `docPath` and `docSubFolder`, organized according to the defined `mappings` (if applicable).

-This command is particularly useful when you need to update documentation after making changes to your codebase or when onboarding new team members who need to understand the codebase quickly.
-By automating the documentation generation process, you can ensure that your documentation remains up-to-date and consistent with the latest code changes.